SergioMEV/slurm-for-dummies/README.md

 Next, we need to restart the munge service and configure it to run at startup.
 We do that like so:
 ```
-$ sudo systemctl enable munge
+$ systemctl enable munge
-$ sudo systemctl start munge (If you get an error here, try doing restart instead of start)
+$ systemctl start munge (If you get an error here, try doing restart instead of start)
 ```
 That's it!
 Now, you can go ahead and set up your worker nodes.
 Also, for convenience you can now save your `munge.key` located at `/etc/munge/' to an easily accessible location.
 You will need to copy that key over to the other nodes in the cluster when setting them up.
 We go over that in detail next.